saymrwulf/cnn-quant-lab/notes.md

-2016-07-17T07:43:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2016-07-17T03:51:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2016-07-17T03:34:00 - Late-night bugfix on financial RL environment (cnn-quant-lab)
+2016-07-17T07:43:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2016-07-17T03:51:00 - Quick fix, referencing a known issue from the official repo (cnn-quant-lab) 2016-07-17T03:34:00 - Late-night bugfix on financial RL environment (cnn-quant-lab) 2016-09-27T03:17:00 - Minor doc updates: linking to article on quantization (cnn-quant-lab)